-What’s lurking behind the curtain?
-One of the most damp places in your home, mildew and mold lurking in your shower or bath is not just smelly and unsightly, shower mold and shower mildew are also potentially dangerous to you and your family.
+What’s lurking behind your shower curtain or door?
+One of the dampest places in your home, mold lurking in your shower or bath is not just smelly and unsightly, shower mold is also potentially dangerous to you and your family.

 Hiding in Plain Sight

 According to the Environmental Protection Agency (EPA), breathing in mold spores can cause a host of respiratory illnesses.
 Varying in color and appearance depending on the material on which they’re found, dangerous mold species can be especially difficult to identify…

 The most commonly found indoor mold, aspergillus can cause allergic reactions and respiratory infections.